NKUCodingCat/qg09-py/README.md

  - Use_linda is **deprecated**.
 Multi-processor superserver is much cheaper & more powerful
  - When processing multi inputs, if batch size equals 1, it will use \<input_file_name\>.pbs but **not** a generated pbs name
+ - Batch check the existance of Gaussian input files
  - Ability to add custom shell commands in *.pbs file, e.g.
     - you can add `%Chk=` line to `$QG09_GAU_INP_FILE` by shell in **Pre_run_Gaussian**
     - then add `formchk xxx.chk` in **Post_run_Gaussian** to get `*.fchk`